zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/cfg_srv.rst

    controlled through the :ref:`bluetooth_mesh_heartbeat` API.

-The Configuration Server model is mandatory on all Bluetooth mesh nodes, and should be instantiated in the first element.
+The Configuration Server model is mandatory on all Bluetooth mesh nodes, and must only be instantiated on the primary element.

 API reference
 *************